Celebratory ceremonies can take place at Spring Hall ceremony suite .

 A naming ceremony is a special way of celebrating a child's birth.
-It also announces names and welcomes the new arrival into the family.
+It also makes known their name and welcomes the new arrival into the family.
 It is a service without any religious content.

-Families can choose guiding adults to pledge a unique relationship with the child and make their own promises to be as good a parent as possible.
+Families can choose guiding adults to pledge a unique relationship with the child.
+They can then make their own promises to be as good a parent as possible.

 Grandparents and other special relatives can also take part.